-Sincere care of patients; Explains exam; Excellent Communication Shows very little concern for patient needs; lacks communication skills Shows concern for patient, but lacks communication skills Good communication and patient care 2.
-PROFESSIONALISM AND ETHICAL BEHAVIOR Lacks professional attitude and appearance cks professional Always respectful of itude and patient and staff pearance Excellent appearance Usually shows respect for patient and staff as well as a professional appearance Needs improvement in behavior and/or appearance 3.
-AVAILABILITY Consistently available and ready to participate ł ls not available and/ willing to participate or Occasion ready to j ally available and participate 4.
-ACCEPTANCE C OF CRIT IQUE Accepts and applies critique in a professional manner Willing to learn; usually accepts critique very well and makes attempt to apply Takes critique personally and/or becomes defensive/argumentative when critiqued 5.
+Explains exam; lains exam; patient needs; lacks Shows concern for patient, but lacks communication skills Good communication and patient care 2.
+PROFESSIONALISM AND ETHICAL BEHAVIOR Lacks professional attitude and appearance titude and patient and staff Usually shows respect for patient and staff as well as a professional appearance Needs improvement in behavior and/or appearance 3.
+AVAILABILITY Consistently available and ready to participate ls not available and/ willing to participate ally available and participate 4.
+ACCEPTANCE O F CRIT IQUE Accepts and applies critique Willing to learn; u in a professional manner accepts critique v Willing to learn; usua accepts critique very makes attempt to ap y well and becomes defe e personally and/or ensive/argumentative ed 5.
 ADAPTABILITY Consistently adapts to department routine and is flexible in work assignments Does not adapt to department routine and is not flexible in work assignments Occasionally adapts to department routines; needs to demonstrate more flexibility 6.
-CLEANLINESS (OF ROC M AND EQUIPMENT C ARE Fails to keep a clean environment and/or occasionally abusive of equipment ils to keep a clean ivironment and/or Occasionally keeps ne casionally abusive of and cares for equipm quipment eat room Consistently k nent room and is c eeps a clean and stocked areful with equipment 7.
-POSITIONING + Positioning skills are what should be at this time in t program t they the Positioning skills exceed expected at this time in I what is Is lacking in the program.
-Which should in the program. certain positioning skills, d be present at this time am
+CLEANLINESS O F ROC M AND EQUIPMENT C ARE Fails to keep a clean environment and/or occasionally abusive of equipment Occasionally keeps ne and cares for equipme eeps a clean and stocked areful with equipment 7.
+POSITIONING Positioning skills are what should be at this time in the program - Positioning skills exceed expected at this time in certain positioning skills, d be present at this time am